-(1) This volume is only used as an initial guess to speed up structure relaxation and does not affect the results, because each structure is fully optimized and adopts the volume corresponding to the (free) energy minimum.
+Note: This volume is only used as an initial guess to speed up structure relaxation and does not affect the results, because each structure is fully optimized and adopts the volume corresponding to the (free) energy minimum.

-(2) You can also use online program https://uspex-team.org/online\utilities/volume\ estimation.
-The users can also input the volumes manually.
+Note: You can also use online program https://uspex-team.org/online\utilities/volume\estimation.
+Users can also input the volumes manually.

-(3) If you study molecular crystals under pressure, you might sometimes need to increase the initial volumes somewhat, in order to be able to generate initial random structures.
+Note: If you study molecular crystals under pressure, you might sometimes need to increase the initial volumes somewhat, in order to be able to generate initial random structures.